What Does Oogenesis Mean?

 Oogenesis is the process of development of female gametes (also called ova or eggs), that takes place in ovaries.
 The process of oogenesis begins before birth and then development is suspended until puberty.
 Development resumes with ovulation and the final step (meiosis II) is completed only if fertilization occurs.

-FertilitySmarts explains Oogenesis
+FertilitySmarts Explains Oogenesis

+The immature ova then resume the cell division where they left off until they finish the meiosis I (cell division).
+This yields two daughter cells, each receiving an equal number of chromosomes.
 This is not the case with the cytoplasm of the primary oocytes, as the entire cytoplasm remains with one of the daughter cells, which is then designated as the secondary oocyte.
 The other daughter cell that lacks cytoplasm develops into a first polar body.
 The polar body is nonfunctional, and therefore, degenerates or gives rise to 2 more polar bodies.

 The secondary oocyte is released from the ovary during ovulation.
 It is destined to become a mature egg but still contains two copies of each chromosome.
 A mature ovum should have a single set of chromosomes and not two.
 So, the oocyte has to undergo a second meiotic division.
 The secondary oocyte is arrested in metaphase II until fertilization.
+If the secondary oocyte is not fertilized by a sperm within a day, it degenerates.

-The penetration the sperm into the secondary oocyte induces the second meiotic division.
-The second meiotic division finally yields a mature egg and since this division is also unequal, half of the chromosomes are transferred to the second polar body and the other half is conserved by the ovum along with all of the cytoplasm.
-While the mature ovum acquires its single set of chromosomes, it retains the cytoplasm.
+The penetration of the sperm into the secondary oocyte induces the second meiotic division.
+The second meiotic division finally yields a mature egg.
+Since this division is also unequal, half of the chromosomes are transferred to the second polar body, and the other half is conserved by the ovum and all of the cytoplasm.
+If fertilization is completed, the zygote undergoes further mitotic changes to become an embryo.